 In short, it means that our ‘merit’ based society is actually built on a ‘from birth class system’, and that’s sort of not who we think we are.
 Hardly a fair go, is it?

 Challenging Individual Merit and National Identity while we’re there

-When you say “there’s a possibility that you had a massive lift up before you started’, people get super mad.
+When you say “there’s a possibility that you had a massive lift before you started’, people get super mad.
 “What!!!?!
-I worked hard, studied hard, thought hard, had a little lucky… maybe, but birthrights had nought to do with my success”.
+I worked hard, studied hard, thought hard, had a little luck… maybe, but birthrights had naught to do with my success”.

 We get the personal reaction.
 We all want to think that it’s a level playing field and we’re winning, plus even amongst the most elite in the privileged class, I’m sure there is still some competition for that highest rung on the ladder.